shaswathts/python/README.md

 # python
-This is a bunch of python basic codes for beginners. it includes :
+This is a bunch of Python basic codes for beginners. it includes :
   - basics
   - socket programming